dynobo/normcap/README.md

 NormCap on Windows requires **Tesseract** (incl. **language data**):

-1. Download the latest 32bit version from [Tesseract Installer by UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
+1. Download the latest **32bit** version from [Tesseract Installer by University Library Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
 2. Follow the installer (which allows you to download additional languages).
-3. Append the path to tesseract.exe to the `PATH` environment variable.
+3. Append the path to tesseract.exe to the `PATH` [environment variable](https://duckduckgo.com/?q=edit+environment+variable+windows+10).
 4. Create a new environment variable called `TESSDATA_PREFIX` and set it to the `YOUR_TESSERACT_DIR\tessdata`, which should contain the language data files.
 5. Reboot, and execute `tesseract.exe` in command prompt.
-If everything worked well, you should see an output describing the command line options.
+If everything worked well, you should see an output describing its command line options.

 After the requirements are installed, continue with **NormCap**:

-1. Download the windows binary from the [release page](https://github.com/dynobo/normcap/releases)
+1. Download the windows binary package from the [release page](https://github.com/dynobo/normcap/releases)
 2. Unpack the archive to any directory
 3. Run `normcap.exe` to start the program (no installation needed)